Money Making Ideas with your Antiques and Collectibles

-Another way to be creative and make some money is by re purposing the items.
-Many people have changed the look of an old ugly dresser or end table by painting them with hand panted designs.
+Another way to be creative and make some money is by repurposing the items.
+Many people have changed the look of an old ugly dresser or end table by painting them with hand painted designs.

 I did this one (white with grape leaves) myself many years ago and my mom won't part with it!

-Another painted scene on an old piano stool is on this page.
+Another painted scene is depicted on an old piano stool is on this page.

 Still another artist made a clever art piece with drawers.
 Abstract art is my favorite form.
 I wrote about using an old dresser draw to make a pet bed a while ago.

 Some items are better used for other purposes.
 The cats love sleeping in dresser draws.
 Dogs love to sleep on sofas.
 Cover the old sofa cushions, with a washable material and give it to the dog.